DistilCSE: Effective Knowledge Distillation For Contrastive Sentence Embeddings: Knowledge Distillation Experiment on the NLI Dataset

+we explore the effect of current state-of-the-art KD methods\cite{hinton2015distilling, sun2019patient,pan2020meta} on the contrastive sentence modelling task.
+Specifically, we distill the well-trained SimCSE-RoBERTa$_{large}$ \cite{gao2021simcse} with 330 million parameters to a small student model with fewer parameters.
+As the teacher model is trained on the NLI dataset, we minimize the difference between the teacher's embedding and student's embedding for each sentence from the NLI dataset.

-We conduct a probe experiment by applying the KD process on the NLI data set under different parameter scales.
-Each student model is still evaluated every 125 training steps on the dev set of STS-B, and the best checkpoint is used for the final evaluation on test sets.
+We apply the KD process on the NLI data set under different parameter scales.
+Each student model is still evaluated every 125 training steps on the development set of STS-B, and the best checkpoint is used for the final evaluation on test sets \cite{gao2021simcse}.
 The performances of student models on 7 semantic textual similarity (STS) test sets are shown in Table \ref{probe_exp}.
-The performance of the student models is substantially lower than the teacher model in the STS task evaluation.
+The performance of the student models are substantially lower than the teacher model in the STS task evaluation.
+Thus, it is challenging to use only a single KD process to transfer the capability of the large teacher model adequately to the small student model, especially on the limited NLI training data.